mank-423/SettylAssignment/README.md

 # Settyl Assignment API

 A MERN project built as real-time bidding application.
 This assignment is a full-stack project.
+For the deployed version of the backend, [https://github.com/mank-423/settylapi]

 ## Table of Contents